Digital Sisters grant

 • Provide digital literacy support to at least 40 migrant and refugee women in their community (aged 18 – 50 years)

-• Host promotional events to inform their community of the support available through their program
+• Host at least one promotional event, by 31 December 2025, to inform the community of the availability of the program

 Help us measure the impact of the program: